 Insay has two gardens where he grows and harvests tea.
 Behind his hut there is a tea garden with old tea trees up the hill.
 Usually his wife and his son harvest tea there.
 But they don't make tea at home, they take it up the mountain on the motorcycle, it takes ten minutes to drive up the slope, which is a narrow and dangerous mountain path.
-On the southern slope of the mountain there is the second tea garden and a tea hut, where Insay withers and fries his tea.
+On the southern slope of the mountain there is the second tea garden and a tea hut, where Insay withers and fires his tea.

 The tea hills in Ban Payase are very beautiful and harmonious, a place you always want to come back to.
-Insay was discovered by some Russian tea lovers seeking to find pure, wild, old-growth Puerh.
-The Phongsali Province of Laos actually was once a part of the kingdom of Xishuangbanna, and therefore a part of "Yunnan", until the eighteenth century when it was taken from China to join French Indochina.
-This is why there are three hundred to four-hundred-year-old trees throughout the area, like those Alexander found in the village of Ban Payase.
-The trees of this part of the world have ho-hummed as the borders have changed, and sighed when people called them Chinese or Laotian.
+Insay was discovered by some Russian tea lovers seeking to find pure, wild, old-growth puerh.
+As we've said-it's worth repeating-the Phongsali Province of Laos actually was once a part of the kingdom of Xishuangbanna, and therefore a part of "Yunnan", until the eighteenth century when it was taken from China to join French Indochina.
+This is why there are threehundred- to four-hundred-year-old trees throughout the area, like those Alexander found in the village of Ban Payase.
+The trees of this part of the world have ho-hummed as the borders have changed, and sighed when people called them "Chinese" or "Laotian".
 One wonders, then, if this really is "Border Tea" in a different sense.